Build With Me

 Let's build.

 So what am I actually going to build?
-I have a few projects lined up, and they all use publicly available data so you can follow along.
+Good thing is I have a few projects lined up and a few ideas to talk through based on recent discoveries.
 Here's the roadmap:

 Project Roadmap